 Back your trailer into the water until the trailer tire wheel well is about two inches from the top of the water surface.
 Set the parking brake and shift into park (automatic transmission) or first gear (manual transmission).
-Shut off the the engine.
+Shut off the engine.
 Unlock the Boat Buddy latch and winch hook; then back the boat off the trailer.

-To re-load the boat on the trailer, simply reverse the above procedure and drive your MasterCraft on the trailer at a slow pace.
+To re-load the boat on the trailer, simply reverse the above procedure, including setting your Boat Buddy latch to the proper position, and drive your MasterCraft on the trailer at a slow pace.
 Before loading, we recommend you clean any dirt or sand off the rollers and bunks.
 Sand on these can abrade the boat's bottom while trailering.